 Worksheet 1.

-DMA Name Does impervious to pervious ratio achieve 2:1 or better?
-Can ratio be achieved using site design measures?
-If "No" in column C: Bioretention facility is required for DMA (parcel).
-List name and the estimated size (sf) of the facility

-(Yes or No) Utilize Table (2-7) found in the Regulated Projects SCP to aid in calculations Utilize Table 8 found in the Regulated Projects SCP worksheet to aid in calculations
+Does impervious Can ratio be achieved If "No" in column C: Bioretention facility to pervious ratio using site design is required for DMA (parcel).
+List name achieve 2:1 or measures? and the estimated size (sf) of the facility better?
+DMA Name Utilize Table (2-7) found in Utilize Table 8 found in the Regulated (Yes or No) the Regulated Projects Projects SCP worksheet to aid in SCP to aid in calculations calculations (A) (C) (B) Example A Yes Yes No Yes Example B Example C No No C: (1250 X.04)=50 sf DMA 1 No Yes DMA 2 Yes Yes DMA 3 Yes Yes DMA 4 Yes Yes DMA 5 Yes Yes

-(A) (B) (C)

-Example A Yes Yes

-Example B No Yes

-Example C No No C: (1250 X .04)=50 sf

-DMA 1 No Yes

-DMA 2 Yes Yes

-DMA 3 Yes Yes

-DMA 4 Yes Yes

-DMA 5 Yes Yes

-C., Preli minary Site Plan Checklist -items that must be include on the site plan Topographic lines (2 ft. contours) \checkmark On-site waterways/drainages, vegetation, and areas to be left undisturbed all shown with appropriate buffers \checkmark DMAs clearly delineated and labeled with name and area (square feet)
+Preliminary Site Plan Checklist -items that must be include on the site plan

+Topographic lines (2 ft. contours)

+DMAs clearly delineated and labeled with name and area (square feet)

-Preliminary Stormwater Control Plan (CDP, CUP, and SP ≥ 5000 sf) Location of site design measures Location, size, and name of Bioretention/Treatment Facility Flow direction that clearly demonstrates the ability of self-retaining areas, infiltration site design measure, and treatment facilities to capture runoff from impervious surfaces Hydrologic soil class D. Operation and Maintenance Plan Requirements Each Bioretention facility or equivalent will be required to have an operation and maintenance plan attached to the final SCP and shall include all details found in Appendix 5, 6, 7, and 8 of the LID Manual.
-E. Additional Requirements A detailed final Stormwater Control Plan with narrative sections will need to be submitted prior to issuance of a grading/building permit (see Appendix 3).
+- Location of site design measures - Location, size, and name of Bioretention/Treatment Facility - Flow direction that clearly demonstrates the ability of self-retaining areas, infiltration site design measure, and treatment facilities to capture runoff from impervious surfaces - Hydrologic soil class

+D. Operation and Maintenance Plan Requirements

+Each Bioretention facility or equivalent will be required to have an operation and maintenance plan attached to the final SCP and shall include all details found in Appendix 5, 6, 7, and 8 of the LID Manual.

+E. Additional Requirements

+A detailed final Stormwater Control Plan with narrative sections will need to be submitted prior to issuance of a grading/building permit (see Appendix 3).
 However, completing the Preliminary SCP enables a more efficient and timely review of the final SCP.

-F. Signature and Certification I, the below signed, confirm that I have accurately described my project to the best of my ability, and that I have not purposely omitted any detail affecting my project's classification for stormwater regulation.
+F. Signature and Certification

+I, the below signed, confirm that I have accurately described my project to the best of my ability, and that I have not purposely omitted any detail affecting my project's classification for stormwater regulation.
 I hereby certify that the site design measures and stormwater flow treatment measures identified herein as being incorporated into my project have been designed in accordance with the approved BMP Fact Sheet or equivalent, and are included in the final site plans submitted to Mendocino County Planning and Building Services.
 I also hereby certify that my project meets the stormwater runoff reduction criteria identified in Worksheet 2, or as determined through other approved means.
-Lordney L. Willey.
-9/11/2018 Signature Date Rod Wilburn